-Dietary iron is found in both plant and animal-based foods, but the structure differs.
+Dietary iron is found in both plant and animal-based foods.
 Plant-based iron is called non-heme iron and it isn't as easily absorbed as the animal-based heme iron.
 Most of the iron in fortified and enriched foods is non-heme iron.

 Foods High in Non-Heme Iron

 - Iron-fortified breakfast cereals (hot or cold): one cup has up to 18 milligrams

 - Dry beans (kidney, lima, navy, black beans): one cup has up to 5.2 milligrams

 - Black-eyed peas: one cup has 4.3 milligrams